david-04/shortycut/src/docs/api.md

 ## ![](img/arrow.svg) toUrl()

-This function is used to register a dynamic link function.
+Register a function that generates dynamic links based on the current search term.
-It returns a virtual link that can be used like any other URL when defining shortcuts:
+The call to `toUrl()` returns a virtual link that can be used like any other URL when defining shortcuts:

 ```javascript
 function mkDocsIssues(searchTerm) {